 WordPress earned its reputation as the world’s most preferred CMS for its ease of use.
 It affords even those with limited technical knowledge and the opportunity to create their web presence.
-However, that means it carries around a lot of weight, which means your website can slow down.
+However, it carries around a lot of weight, which means your website can be slowed down.
 Whenever a first-time visitor lands on your website, you have a limited window of opportunity to capture their attention and pique their interest to hang around long enough.
 If your site is lazy and sluggish, you lose.
 It is imperative to learn how to speed up a WordPress site.